Nigerian Universities That Accept Low JAMB Scores: 140-180 Cut-Off Marks

 3. Excel in Post-UTME

 Prepare intensively for screening exams.
-A 90% Post-UTME score can sometimes offset a 160 JAMB score against candidates with 200 but poor screening performance.
+A strong Post-UTME score can offset a lower JAMB score.

 4. Consider Change of Course/Institution

-After results release, JAMB allows you to change your institution or course choice.
-If your initial choice seems unrealistic, consider switching to a less competitive option.
+After results release, JAMB allows you to change your institution or course choice on the CAPS portal at https://caps.jamb.gov.ng/.

 Alternative Pathways